 The testosterone therapy lawsuits claim that "Low T" products increase the risk of heart attacks, strokes, embolisms, and blood clots; and that the manufacturers misled the public regarding the benefits of these products with fraudulent marketing.

-Why Are Testosterone Lawsuits Being Filed?
+Why Testosterone Lawsuits Have Been Filed?

-It's also alleged the manufacturers fraudulently marketed their products for off-label uses not approved by the FDA, such as for fatigue and low sex drive.
+The lawsuits also alleged the manufacturers fraudulently marketed their products for off-label uses not approved by the FDA, such as for fatigue and low sex drive.

-Recent studies have shown the risk of a heart attack or stroke for a user of testosterone replacement products nearly doubles when compared to individuals who don't use these products.
+Studies have shown the risk of a heart attack or stroke for a user of testosterone replacement products nearly doubles when compared to individuals who don't use these products.